bytecrumbs/sglandtransport/README.md

 const String ltaDatamallKey = '1234asdf3dfaasdf';
 ```

+#### Google Firebase

+Follow the instructions on https://firebase.google.com/docs/flutter/setup?platform=ios (as well as for Android) to add the necessary files related to Google Firebase services.

 ## Code Generation

 This project uses build runner to generate Models (lib/models) and Routes (lib/routes).